 Examples of how we are standing up for women and their nutrition:

-- Hosting and leading, for now, The Anemia Alliance, as part of the Women’s Nutrition, Empowerment and Leadership Solution Cluster within the UN Food Systems Summit Action Track 1
+- Hosting the secretariat of the Alliance for Anemia Actions, as part of the Women’s Nutrition, Empowerment and Leadership Solution Cluster within the UN Food Systems Summit Action Track 1

-- Hosting Standing Together for Nutrition – A consortium of global experts that provides cross sectoral estimates on how the pandemic is impacting on women’s nutrition.
+- Hosting Standing Together for Nutrition – A consortium of global experts that provides cross-sectoral estimates on how the pandemic is impacting women’s nutrition.

 - Hosting The Healthy Mothers Health Babies Consortium – which aims to accelerate maternal nutrition and the effective uptake of Multiple Micronutrient Supplementation (MMS) during pregnancy.

-- Working with the global nutrition community to support bold and SMART commitment-making by donor and host governments, philanthropy, multilaterals, the private sector, civil society, innovative funds and other stakeholders within the Food Systems Summit and Tokyo’s Nutrition for Growth Summit.
+- Working with the global nutrition community to support bold and SMART commitment-making by the donor and host governments, philanthropy, multilaterals, the private sector, civil society, innovative funds, and other stakeholders within the UN Food Systems Summit and Tokyo’s Nutrition for Growth Summit.